 Next to the Tower of London is the world-famous Tower Bridge.
 They have an exhibition inside which takes you up to the top walkways.
 We suggest that you give it a miss, but if you’d like to give it a try then allow yourself 60-90 mins.

 Now catch the No.15 bus outside the Tower of London, which will take you on a sightseeing tour through the heart of The City.
 Get off at St. Paul’s Churchyard (allow 20-25 mins).

 St. Paul’s Cathedral is Christopher Wren’s masterpiece, built after the Great Fire of London in 1666.
 We recommend going inside and climbing up to the dome for a fantastic view of the city (allow for 2 hours).

 There are plenty of great restaurants around Covent Garden for an evening meal, after which you can catch a West End show.
 Most of them start around 7.30 PM – check out our theatre guide to see what’s on.

-Take the train to South Kensington and then pick two of the following three museums.
+Begin your London in 4 days with a train to South Kensington and then choose two of the following three museums.
 Our recommendation would be the Natural History Museum followed by the Science Museum.
 All three are within five minutes walking distance of each other.

-The Natural History Museum is called the “dead zoo” because it is full of stuffed animals from all around the world – elephants, birds and even a Blue Whale!
-The most popular exhibits though, are the ages-old dinosaur bones (allow for 2-3 hours).
+The Natural History Museum is called the “dead zoo” because it is full of stuffed animals from all around the world.
+The most popular exhibits are the age-old dinosaur bones (allow for 2-3 hours).

 The Science Museum covers everything from the earliest computers and cars to the Apollo moon landings.
-They’ve also got an IMAX cinema and a roof-space full of airplanes (allow for 2-3 hours).
+They’ve also got an IMAX cinema (allow for 2-3 hours).

 The Victoria & Albert Museum explores the history of art and design.
 You will see fabulous furniture, jewellery and clothes, and the world-famous Cast Room – containing replicas of the world’s greatest monuments and statues (allow for 2 hours.